 Bring the bouillon to a simmer, then drop in the vegetables.
 Cover and simmer until the vegetables are just tender; they should still have some garden crunch to them.
 While the vegetables cool, reduce the broth until it’s almost a syrup.

-Return the vegetables to the reduced broth (or pour it over the vegetables), season with a little salt or pepper and chill for a few hours or even day or two.
+Return the vegetables to the reduced broth (or pour it over the vegetables), season with a little salt or pepper.

 Sprinkle with fresh herbs, chopped raw vegetables, goats cheese, slices of preserved lemon, small sweet roasted cherry tomatoes, olives, chickpeas and/or other complimentary items that do not overwhelm the gentle flavour of the dish.
 Serve with crusty bread and perhaps a glass of wine.

 Often a la Grecque dishes are cooked slowly in the oven as well.
 Judicious choice of the amount of stock or wine means that the reduction step does not need to occur.

 Here are a couple of favourite “a la Grecque” recipes for you to try.